Bachelor of Science in Management

 A career in management is a career in leadership.

 Interested in a career directing and motivating others?
 Our faculty of experienced managers brings you real-world knowledge at a campus in the heart of Chicago, an international business city.
-Management students enjoy special access to executives from across the Chicago business community, as well as practical learning opportunities grounded in critical and analytical approaches to organizational dynamics and human resources.
+Management students enjoy special access to executives from across the Chicago business community, as well as practical learning opportunities grounded in critical and analytical approaches to managing people, teams and organizations.
+The BS in Management program is STEM designated (CIP Code 52.1301).

 The Bachelor of Science in Management from UIC Business will equip you with the necessary skills to successfully lead and manage people and organizations.
-With a varied curriculum encompassing human resource management, strategic management, leadership, managerial skills and managerial logistics, you’ll gain the skills to excel in and lead teams, negotiate conflict and develop strategy to help a business succeed.
+With a varied curriculum encompassing management consulting, leadership and managerial skills and managerial logistics, you’ll gain the skills to excel in and lead teams, negotiate conflict and develop strategies to help a business succeed.

-Management students can opt for a concentration in human resource management, leadership and managerial skills, strategic management or managerial logistics.
+Management students can opt for a concentration in management consulting, leadership and managerial skills and managerial logistics.

 For a full list of courses offered, visit the Course Catalog.